Can outcome communication explain Bell nonlocality?

 From the proof techniques used, we suspect that \cref{res:MainResult} strongly relies on the fact that one party is restricted to dichotomic measurements.
 Also, note that a quantum measurement with two outcomes is completely described by a single measurement operator, since the other one is implicitly defined by the measurement normalisation condition.
 This is not the case for measurements with more than two outcomes, and this particularity of dichotomic measurements is one of the reasons for results like Gleason's theorem~\cite{Gleason:1957JMM} not to hold on the dichotomic case.
-We thus expect LHV+Out models beyond dichotomic measurements to be a rich and interesting area to be explored, which should help us to understand quantum correlations in communication scenarios.
+In this regard, it is important to stress that \cref{thm:LHV+Out_Eq_LHV_Behaviours} does not extend in a straightforward manner beyond the dichotomic setting.
+In fact, one can construct simple counterexamples by embedding a PR-box~\cite{Popescu:1994FPH} into a larger outcome space and adding an extra measurement that is fully deterministic on the newly introduced outcome.
+The resulting behaviour admits an LHV+Out model and contains a deterministic measurement, yet it cannot admit an LHV model, as this would imply locality of the underlying PR correlations.
+Therefore, we expect LHV+Out models beyond dichotomic measurements to be a rich and interesting area to be explored, which should help us to understand quantum correlations in communication scenarios.

 Finally, an interesting observation is that marginalising over Alice's outcome in an LHV+Out model yields a classical model in the context of entanglement-assisted classical communication (EACC) scenarios \cite{tavakoli2021correlations, pauwels2021entanglement, Frenkel2022entanglement,Moreno_Semi_device_2021}.
 Therefore, the techniques and results developed in this work may find further applications in the study of EACC protocols, particularly in understanding the classical simulation of quantum correlations assisted by entanglement \cite{vieira_interplays_2023, adaptive2022pauwels}.